-If you're like me, you've lost count of how many times you've smiled and shook your head in disbelief at how strongly you thought you had to have some material thing or some experience—that “if-I-don’t-get-it-I’ll-die” type of desire?
+If you're like me, you've lost count of how often you smiled and shook your head in disbelief at how strongly you thought you had to have some material thing or some experience—that “if-I-don’t-get-it-I’ll-die” type of desire that can quickly become an obsession.
 Now you look back and it’s just one more item on that list of “wants” that no longer has any hold over you.

 Here's an example from my own life.
 My early teen years were tough.
 I did well in school but good grades weren’t what I wanted.
 I wanted to be popular.
 I decided that the secret to popularity was to dress in the most stylish clothes of the day.
 I begged and begged my mother to let me buy whatever I wanted.
 Finally, in exasperation, she put my name on her credit card at the most fashionable department store in town.

 I remember the solo shopping sprees I went on, mixing and matching skirts with shirts and sweaters.
 Then, at home, I’d spend hours laying out my new purchases in different combinations so that I wouldn’t have to wear the same outfit twice in two weeks.

 I was definitely well-dressed but it didn’t get me what I wanted.
 The popular crowd still didn’t let me into its circle.
 And so, although I could buy whatever I wanted, I became even more miserable because I was sure that dressing right was the key to being popular and that being popular was the only thing in the world that would make me happy.